Return to Launch¶

 The phases of the approach are:

-- once the QuadPlane is within 5 m of the land point and moving less than 2 m/s, it will semnd a GCS message declaring that it is in “VTOL Position2), and final position over the land point and begin its landing descent, which will also be indicated by GCS messages
+once the QuadPlane is within 5m of the land point and moving less than 2 m/s, it will send a GCS message declaring that it is in “VTOL Position2, and final position itself over the land point and begin its landing descent, which will also be indicated by GCS messages

-- if the approach is entered less than 1.5X MAXRAD, it will immediately move to VTOL Position1 state, and move toward the landing site attempting to obtain Q_RTL_ALT as it does so.
+if the approach is entered less than 1.5X MAXRAD, it will immediately move to VTOL Position1 state, whether entered from fixed wing or vtol modes, and move toward the landing site attempting to obtain Q_RTL_ALT as it does so.

-If you prefer to do return to launch as a pure VTOL aircraft (like a multirotor would do) then you can use the QRTL flight mode, but with Q_OPTIONS bit 16 set in order to disable its default behavior, which is like the hybrid RTL described above with Q_RTL_MODE = 3.
-The vehicle will transition to VTOL flight and then fly at the Q_WP_SPEED speed towards the return point, at an altitude of Q_RTL_ALT.
+By default, switching to QRTL mode will act exactly as Q_RTL_MODE = 3, above.
+However, if you prefer to do return to launch as a pure VTOL aircraft (like a multirotor would do) then you can use the QRTL flight mode, but with Q_OPTIONS bit 16 set in order to disable QRTL’s default behavior (which is like the hybrid RTL described above with Q_RTL_MODE = 3).
+The vehicle will transition to VTOL flight, if not already in VTOL, and then fly at the Q_WP_SPEED speed towards the return point, at an altitude of Q_RTL_ALT.